(Urgent Question): To ask the Leader of the House if she will make a statement about her plan to tackle sexual harassment in Parliament.

 My right hon.
 Friend is absolutely right.
 Any new body across both Houses will need to be nimble, it will need to have an understanding of parliamentary procedures and it will need to offer good value for taxpayers’ money.

 Would the Leader of the House accept that, in any debate on sexual harassment, there is too much victim blaming?
 People blame women for not speaking out about harassment, rather than asking why they did not.
 We have seen young women who did speak out being targeted with abuse on social media.
-If we are to get the right kind of reforms—independent reforms—to processes, or the right kind of culture change in not just this place but institutions right across the country, there has to be a much stronger voice in any reform debates for the young women and men and the junior staff who too often end up being the victims of unacceptable abuses of power.
+If we are to get the right kind of reforms—independent reforms—of processes, or the right kind of culture change in not just this place but institutions right across the country, there has to be a much stronger voice in any reform debates for the young women and men and the junior staff who too often end up being the victims of unacceptable abuses of power.
 Their voices must be heard.

 The right hon.
 Lady makes a very good point—that it is vital that victims feel they have a safe place to bring forward allegations and that they are not the ones who end up being blamed for failing to come forward or for presumably making false allegations, which too often seems to be the case.
 I highlight the situation of my hon.
 Friend the Member for Wealden (Ms Ghani), who tried to raise some allegations and suffered unbelievable abuse for it.
 It is an appalling cultural trend in this country, and it really has to stop.

 Sadly, those of us who have been in the House for some time know that there is nothing new about the exchanges today.
 I therefore welcome your statement, Mr Speaker, that of the Leader of the House and the Prime Minister’s intervention; indeed, I have agreed with all the exchanges in the House today.
 We should not forget that this issue applies to both Houses.
 We should not forget that it applies to our constituency staff and people beyond here.
 May I urge the Leader of the House, as my right hon.
 Friend the Member for Broxtowe (Anna Soubry) did earlier, to come up with a timescale, because the matter is pressing?
-In the meantime, could she also make it clear to everybody working in this estate or connected to it what the interim procedures are for individuals who may be at the receiving end of the appalling treatment we have been reading about in the papers?
+In the meantime, could she also make it clear to everybody working in this estate or connected to it what the interim procedures are for individuals who may be on the receiving end of the appalling treatment we have been reading about in the papers?

 My right hon.
 Friend mentions the fact that any new procedure needs to cover both Houses, and she is right.
 She is also absolutely right that it needs to cover all staff working here and in our constituencies.
 She wants interim procedures to be clarified, which we will absolutely do.
 However, I would just point out to her that my right hon.
 Friend the Prime Minister has absolutely gripped this issue.
 While it may have been rumbling on for many years, we should all be pleased that we will be addressing it in the very near future.